Spend Less Time on the Market With an Open House and Proper Home Staging

 Start with the outside of your home, better known as your curb appeal.
 Look at the exterior of your house from a street perspective.
 What jumps out at you?
 What positive characteristics seem to fade into the background?Knowing this assists us in deciding what measures we can take to invite buyers from the street and into your house.
 If your home's exterior isn't up to par with touched up paint and colorful greenery we'll need to address those issues.
 Follow the Curb Appeal Checklist and boost your home's final selling price.

 Could a buyer picture themselves watching a movie in your living room, reading a good book in your reading nook or hosting a dinner in your eat-in kitchen?
 I want your home to welcome buyers and give them a sense of comfort.
 I'll help you do this by recommending changes that enhance your home's features.
 I'll advise you reduce the effect of anything that gives the illusion of clutter.
 Counter tops should be free and clear.
 Arts and crafts, souvenirs, family photos, and play time artwork should get moved out of sight.
 You need to give mass appeal to the home so buyers can picture it as their new home.

-Every room gets a once-over.
-We will point out the pieces of furniture that should be removed, rooms that need a fresh coat of paint, carpet needing to get changed, fixtures that could use polishing, and any other improvement that can inexpensively be made to positively impact the sale.
+Every area gets a once-over.
+I'll point out the pieces of furniture that should be put in storage, rooms that need a fresh coat of paint, carpet needing to get changed, fixtures that could use polishing, and any other improvement that can easily be made to positively affect the sale.

-Buyers like a house that draws them in with charm.
-Personal items that could be too personal should be put away so that your home will garner mass appeal to buyers.
+Buyers want a home that draws them in with charm.
+Anything that could be too personal should be removed in order for your house to have general appeal at every showing.

 Setting the Stage